jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 method, the last call to `getServiceStatus` has the responsibility to deliver the final value for all output arguments.

-### The status string "UNCHANGED"
+### The status string `"UNCHANGED"`
 In our implementation of `getServiceStatus`, the status we report is either a base64-encoded html page (when the service is still running) or the string `"COMPLETED"` in case the service has finished its work.
 The workflow manager can process a second pre-defined status string, namely `"UNCHANGED"`.
-This status means that there was no change in status compared to the previous call to `getServiceStatus`, and the workflow manager will show the last status page created.
+This status means that there was no change in status compared to the previous call to `getServiceStatus`, and the workflow manager will continue showing the last status page created.
 This is useful in situations where the creation of a status page itself is costly, for example when a lot of log processing, image creation etc. needs to be done.
 In our simple example here, we omitted this status option for the sake of brevity.